BradHutchings/Mmojo-Server-v1/docs/NEW-32-Build-Test.md

 ---
 ### About this Step

-In this setp, we will build Mmojo Server (`mmojo-server`) for your native build environment platform.
+In this setp, we will build Mmojo Server (`mmojo-server`) for your native build environment platform without any optimizations.
 You don't need to do this.
 You can use it to test and debug features of Mmojo Server that are not specific to any particular build.

 Skip ahead to: [32.
 Build Cross-Platform](NEW-32-Build-Cross-Platform.md).